icons8/lunacy-docs/docs/text.md

 When you open a project received from your team or downloaded from the internet, Lunacy checks if all the required fonts are available on your computer.
 If some of them are missing but they are available in the Google fonts library, Lunacy will download and apply them, provided that your computer is connected to the internet.
 But if those fonts are not from the Google library:

 * The default Inter is applied to the text layers with missing fonts.
-* Upon selection of these layers, the name of the missing font appears in red in the font picker, as well as in the **Objects** panel.
+* Upon selection of these layers, the name of the missing font appears in red in the font picker, as well as in the Layer list.
 * The missing fonts button appears on the top toolbar.

 ![Missing fonts 1](public/text-misfontbtn1.png)